Home » Budget » What is a budget, and how do I create one?

 Track monthly expenses, including fixed (rent, bills) and variable (food, entertainment)

-Image Credit: Carolin Voelker from Corolens.
+Image Credit: Carolin Voelker from Corelens.

 Write down all your monthly expenses.
 Include rent, bills, and groceries, plus extras like dining out or subscriptions.
 This gives a clear picture of your spending.